 Time held me green and dying, though I sang in my chains like the sea.

-He said, “Do not go gentle into that good night.
+Do not go gentle into that good night.

-Old age should burn and rave at the close of day, but rage, rage against the dying of the light.”
+Old age should burn and rave at the close of day, but rage, rage against the dying of the light.โ

-It’s no surprise that this poem is one of the most famous poems of the 20th century.
+Itโs no surprise that this poem is one of the most famous poems of the 20th century.

-The fact is, Thomas composed the poem during a family trip to Italy in 1947.
+Thomas composed the poem while out on a family trip to Italy in 1947, two years after the second world.

-During that time, the people’s confidence and optimism were beginning to fade away as new challenges and threats were beginning to resurface.
+During that time, the peopleโs confidence and optimism were beginning to fade away as new challenges and threats were beginning to resurface.

 Though against all odds, the Welsh poet did not go gentle into that good night.